Alcohol and the Bladder

-If you suffer from overactive bladder, you may wonder if you may drink alcoholic beverages.
+If you suffer from overactive bladder (OAB), you may wonder if you may drink alcoholic beverages.
 Every person is different, and some people who have an overactive bladder may be able to consume limited quantities of alcohol occasionally; while others must avoid alcohol consumption entirely.

-There are a few reasons why drinking alcohol is not recommended.
+There are a few reasons why drinking alcohol with overactive bladder is not recommended.

 Alcohol increases urine production and irritates the bladder.
 This occurs because alcohol interferes with the production of the hormone, vasopressin.